-When you build your system make sure you set the default size for the docker container or the iso build may not work properly:
+When you build your system make sure you set the default size for the docker container or the ISO build may not work properly.

-in /etc/sysconfig/docker-storage:
+To do this on a EL system, set the following in /etc/sysconfig/docker-storage and restart the docker service.

+'''

-DOCKER_STORAGE_OPTIONS= -storage-opt dm.basesize=100G
+DOCKER_STORAGE_OPTIONS= --storage-opt dm.basesize=100G

+'''